Contents

 - did not demonstrate sufficient need for National Lottery support and should be financed by other means

-Feedback is given in the spirit of constructive comment.
-Due to the high level of applications we receive, we can’t enter into dialogue about your project and its further development.
+Feedback is given in the spirit of constructive comment and owing to the high level of applications we receive we will not be able to enter into dialogue about the project and its further development.

 If your application has been declined, this usually means you can’t resubmit it for future rounds of the fund.
 We may allow you to resubmit a project if: